osodevops/terraform-azure-confluent-platform/README.md

 To deploy from local, navigate to `./shared`, and run `terraform init && terraform plan`.
 If you are happy with the output, you can run `terraform apply`

 ##### Confluent deployment
 After the shared resource groups have successfully deployed, you can deploy the confluent VMs.
-To do so, navigate to `./shared`, and run `terraform init && terraform plan`.
+To do so, navigate to `./confluent`, and run `terraform init && terraform plan`.
 If you are happy with the output, you can run `terraform apply`

 ### Ansible Deployment
 #### Command Line
-The terraform deployment deploys a Azure container group into a private subnet which has the ability to provision the newly created VMs with [cp-ansible](https://github.com/confluentinc/cp-ansible).
+The terraform deployment deploys an Azure container group into a private subnet which has the ability to provision the newly created VMs with [cp-ansible](https://github.com/confluentinc/cp-ansible).
 If you have made any alterations -- prefix, environment, additional instances, etc., you will need to update `./resource-group/ansible-inventory.yml` to reflect this.
 Presently the inventory is working on the assumption of a single instance, so should, for example you wish to have 3 zookeeper instances, you would need to add `zookeeper-2.confluent.internal:` and `zookeeper-3.confluent.internal:` to this file otherwise cp-ansible will not attempt to provision these VMs

 To run this container:
 ```